cies/tumbleweed-setup/dbeaver/README.md

 dbeaver
 =======

 A great tool for interfacing with (remote) databases.
-It's not available by default so we download the package from the vendor.
+It's not available in OpenSUSE's default repos so we download the package directly from the vendor.

 ```sh
 cd /tmp